 A 1995 study in the European Journal of Pharmacology found that melatonin supplementation improved evening napping and reduced sleep latency (4).

+When the body sleeps, the core body temperature lower by one or two degrees.
+This is why we bundle up with blankets while we’re sleeping.
+Melatonin facilitating this helps the body to fall asleep and to stay asleep.
 A study in the Journal of Sleep Research found that taking melatonin supplementation could improve sleep by reducing core body temperature (5).

 Or it would be more accurate to say that they found that melatonin supplementation reduced core body temperature while sleeping, and that sleep quality improved, meaning that the two could be related.

 They concluded that melatonin supplementation “may be useful in treating sleep disorders associated with increased nocturnal tc” (tc stands for core temperature).